-The municipality has a complete Grab 17 compliant registry that was done in June 2012, the estimate cost of the total asset of the municipality is R 96 152 0268.00.
+The municipality has an Operation and Maintenance Registry which is Grab 17 compliant that was done in June 2012, the estimate cost of the total asset of the municipality is R 96 152 0268.00.
 A process of compiling the Operational and maintenance plan will follow.